 - Documentation, preservation, conservation, and dissemination of America's theater and musical theater heritage.

 - Services to the field that assist organizations or artists in administrative, developmental, technical, and related areas.

 - Innovative methods of engaging audiences, including collaborations with other organizations, through new subscriber or membership models that have the potential to maximize resources and/or the impact on the audience, artists, or the field.

 - Professional training including classes, guest artist residencies, workshops, and mentorship of theater artists.

-  - Exposure and enrichment projects for youth, adults, and intergenerational groups.
-(If your project is for Youth, see "Choosing the Right Discipline for Youth Projects" to help you in your discipline selection.)
+- Exposure and enrichment projects, including arts/science/technology projects, for youth, adults, and intergenerational groups.
+(If your project is for youth, see "Choosing the Right Discipline for Youth Projects" to help you in your discipline selection.)

 - The development of plans for growth of the theater and musical theater sector in the local community.

 - Festivals, performances, and other activities in public spaces that are intended to foster community interaction and/or enhance the unique characteristics of a community.

 - The engagement of artists and theater and musical theater organizations in plans and processes to improve community livability.